-Located on the ground floor, across from the chapel, the Gateway Café offers people a great place to eat, study, and hangout.
-The Café, operated by Provider Food Service, offers a range of hot and cold drinks, snacks, and sandwiches and salads.
+Located on the ground floor, across from the chapel, the Gateway Deli and Café, operated by Cutting Edge Catering, offers people a great place to eat, study, and hangout.
+The Café offers a range of hot and cold drinks, snacks, sandwiches/ salads, and more.
 Student Lounges are located on both the third and fourth floor, adjacent to the elevators.
-The enclosed lounges offer Keurig coffee makers, microwaves, and refrigerators.
-The third floor lounge also has vending/snack machines.
-These open lounges offer comfortable places to relax and meet with fellow students.
+These enclosed lounges offer Keurig coffee makers, microwaves, and refrigerators.
+The third floor lounge also has vending/ snack machines.
+These lounges offer comfortable places to relax and meet with fellow students.